So you’ve decided to become a financial reporting analyst. Congratulations!

-However, an interesting fact is that the lowest-paid financial reporting analyst makes an average of $50,000 per year.
+However, a fascinating fact is that the lowest-paid financial reporting analyst makes an average of $50,000 per year.
 So keep that in mind when going to the interview because that’s where we’re heading now!

 But what’s down there?
 Here are some possible questions your interviewers have in store for you, so get prepared!

 Take your time when reading these potential interview questions.

 Tackle each question at a time and do some research!